P-OPSTeam/axelar-tools/README.md

 run chmod u+x AxelarMenu.sh
 run ./AxelarMenu.sh and choose the option.

-1 "Create Axelar Node"
+1 "Create Axelar Node and install requirements (docker, etc ..)

-2 "Rebuild With cloning Git"
+2 "Rebuild only"

-3 "Rebuild Without cloning Git"
+3 "Rebuild with reset chain"

 4 "Start Axelar Core Docker

-6 "Reboot node"

-7 "Build and use your own BTC&ETH endpont"
+6 "Build and use your own BTC&ETH endpont"

 Option 1 is only to be used on a new install!